 Gary Schmidt, another passenger, said that he heard an announcement.
+And that proclamation had shocked him after the captain of the ship said:

-That shocked him, with the captain of the ship saying “man overboard, crew members go to your stations.”
+“man overboard, crew members go to your stations.”

 But the witness passenger said the woman had leaned over the rail to jump, but then she turned around to go back inside.
 Except she suddenly slipped and fell from the balcony.
 So I am not concerned with the medical examiner.

-“I don’t think the technology exists,” Maltzman says. “ There are exterior cameras on ships, and in some instances, they have documented situations when someone has jumped overboard or fallen overboard.
+“I don’t think the technology exists,” Maltzman says. “ There are exterior cameras on ships that sometimes document people jumping overboard or falling overboard.
 I think it is going to be difficult to have an electronic device that’s going to figure out every time that happens and not be triggered when a seagull flies by the detector or a large wave splashes up the side of the ship.”
 [Emphasis.]
 (Source ABA Journal.)

 In an excellent article located here:

 The Cruise Lines International Association said in a statement, “..the industry continues to evaluate, test and conduct trials…” to figure out which one works best at sea.
 [Emphasis.]

 Rather than try and figure out who is telling the truth, let’s look at what readily available public information says regarding the availability of Man Overboard Detection Systems in the U.S. for large vessels.
 A little clue first.
 Technology has existed for a long time.